-You can use the Insert Field drop down to take information the user has already supplied in earlier fields and populate that information here.
-This will give users a way to verify information they have supplied earlier in your form.
+You can use the Insert Field drop down to take information the user has already entered in earlier fields and populate that information here.
+This will give users a way to verify information that they entered earlier in your form.

-If you want to insert a field that is not in the same section of the form as your Content field, you’ll need to build the field token and wrap it with square brackets, like so:
+If you want to insert a field value that is not in the same section of the form as your Content field, you can build the field token and wrap it with square brackets, like so:

 You can use the Content field to display images on your form.
 Images can either be uploaded to Cognito Forms and stored there, or hosted outside of Cognito Forms and added using a direct link to the image.

 Show This Content